Chapter 11. Writing Style

 There are several variants of English, with different spellings for the same word.
 Where spellings differ, use the American English variant. "color", not "colour", "rationalize", not "rationalise", and so on.

 The use of British English may be accepted in the case of a contributed article, however the spelling must be consistent within the whole document.
-The other documents such as books, web site, manual pages, etc. will have to use American English.
+The other documents such as books, web site, manual pages, etc. must use American English.

 Do not use contractions